Programs

 Mortgage insurance is required on an FHA loan to protect the government and the lender against losses.
 FHA loans enable higher accessibility to home ownership by lowering credit and financial requirements.
 As a result, lenders face a higher risk.
 Mortgage insurance helps to mitigate that risk.

-Can I get help in paying my down payment on an FHA loan?
+Can my client get help with their down payment on an FHA loan?

 Can FHA loans be refinanced?